andersnb/tidy-data/CodeBook.md

 Jorge L. Reyes-Ortiz, Alessandro Ghio, Luca Oneto, Davide Anguita.
 November 2012.

+## Data Ingest and Transformations
+Below are the steps that were used to read and transform the data.

+1. The test data values (contained in "test/X_test.txt") were read in.

+2. The test subject ids (contained in "test/subject_test.txt") were read in.

+3. The test activity ids (contained in "test/y_test.txt") were read in.

+4. The test data, subject, and activity values were combined using the R cbind function.

+5. The training data values (contained in "train/X_train.txt") were read in.

+6. The training subject ids (contained in "train/subject_train.txt") were read in.

+7. The training activity ids (contained in "train/y_train.txt") were read in.

+8. The training data, subject, and activity values were combined using the R cbind function.

+9. The test and training data frames were combined using the R rbind function.

+10. Only the mean and standard deviation variables were kept from the combined data frame.
+I chose the variables that had the word "mean" in them and that also had an associated standard deviation plus the standard deviation values themselves.

+11. Next, the activity ids were replaced with their character labels using the R sub function.

+12. Then, the column/variable names were renamed to be more descriptive.

+13. Next, the data was reshaped by melting the variables into two columns (the variable name and the variable value) to create a long tidy data set per Hadley Wickham's paper on tidy data.

+14. Then, the data was grouped by subject and activity and the mean of all the combinations of subject, activity, and variable, was calculated using the summarize function.

+15. Finally, the data was written out using the write.table function.

 ## Column Descriptions

 **column 1:** *"subject"*      The id of the subject(person) who was wearing the